dovahcrow/Mutant/PLAN.md

 ## 1. Goal

-Improve the efficiency and robustness of the `anthill-cli put` command.
+Improve the efficiency and robustness of the `mutant-cli put` command.
 Enable concurrent reservation and upload with concurrency limits.
 Introduce **immediate indexing of reserved scratchpads** (marking them appropriately) for fault tolerance and implement **retry mechanisms** for core operations (reservation, upload, commit, index updates).
 Provide three distinct progress bars: Reservation, Upload (Bytes), and Confirmed Scratchpads (Steps).

 ## 2. Current Process Analysis

-Based on the `PutEvent` variants and the callback structure in `anthill-cli/src/callbacks/put.rs`, the current process appears largely sequential:
+Based on the `PutEvent` variants and the callback structure in `mutant-cli/src/callbacks/put.rs`, the current process appears largely sequential:

 1.  **Check Need:** Determine if scratchpads are needed (`ReservingScratchpads`).
 2.  **Confirmation:** If needed, prompt the user for confirmation (`ConfirmReservation`).
 This step blocks further progress until confirmed.